 Although hospice and palliative care patients usually have Medicare, Medicaid, or private insurance, the benefits received through those resources do not cover many end of life needs.
 Just one unpaid mortgage bill or utility can send a household into a state of situational poverty.
 Parents and caregivers of pediatric patients are often forced to use all of their sick time and paid time off to support the needs of their loved one.
 As a result they struggle to cover the cost of memory making and legacy building with their terminally ill children.
 HPCF opperates five core programs in response to identified areas of need.

 Pediatric Care Program- Provides financial assistance to families, who have a child receiving hospice or palliative care services, that are unable to pay for critical unfunded expenses or the cost of meaningful items for memory making and legacy building.
 This may include day to day living expenses, and assistance with funeral costs.
 In addition small gift, holiday gift, charm and photography components are part of this program

 Hospice and Palliative Education- Provides funding for grief support materials for individuals in South Carolina who have experienced the loss of a loved one.
 Special attention has been given to providing educational resources to school guidance counselors as well as children, teens and their parents.
 We also offer educational materials to support Veterans dealing with end of life and their caregivers.

 Camp Hands of Hope- We recognize that children grieve in many different ways.
 They want support from their peers and to know that there are others with similar challenges.
 Camp Hands of Hope was created to address their loss in a safe, caring environment where families can express their feelings and connect with others going through similar experiences.
-Camps occur in various locations three times a year for youth ages 5-18 and their families who have experienced the loss of a loved one.
+Camps occur in various locations several times a year for youth ages 5-18 and their families who have experienced the loss of a loved one.
 Contact us for more information.